-The school's discipline and behaviour management policies are freely available on our website or copies can be obtained direct from the school.
+The school's discipline policy is freely available on our website or copies can be obtained direct from the school.

 Anti-bullying Policy

 The CHCCS Anti-bullying Policy sets out procedures for managing incidents of bullying that may occur at school (and outside of school when appropriate).
 CHCCS will not tolerate harassment, intimidation or bullying in any form.
 All members of the CHCCS community are committed to ensuring a safe and caring environment that promotes personal growth as well as developing tolerance and support for others.